digbmc/dsgf-2024/logs/illizt.md

 ## Updates

 ### 2024.10.2
-- What I've accomplished since our last meeting
-- Other updates to share with the team

-### 2024.09.20

 - What I've accomplished since our last meeting:

     - Had a meeting with Bronwen at the Makerspace to learn about the 3D modelling equipment.
-          - I asked many questions and I believe I might be adding learning Illustrator to work more on the manipulation of mirror images.
+I asked many questions and I believe I might be adding learning Illustrator to work more on the manipulation of mirror images.
     - Reached out to Matt Jameson just to meet sometime to chat about his 3D modelling experience at the Special Collections.
 Maybe he can advise.
-          - Although we are in contact, we have yet to set an appointment later this week.
+Although we are in contact, we have yet to set an appointment later this week.
     - Reached out to Prof. Jie Shi to talk about his mirror project.
 We have yet to set a meeting, probably next week.
     - Created my Autodesk account
-    - Reached out to Prof. Hagan about UPenn 3D modelling projects.
-Field trip tomorrow to talk with a person that has knowledge of that.
+    - Reached out to Prof. Hagan to learn about 3D modelling projects at UPenn.
+Field trip, on October 3rd, to talk with a person that has knowledge of that.
     - Practiced Command Line
-    -
-- Other updates to share with the team

 ## SMART Goal(s)